Under Capricorn

-Under Capricorn is a 1949 British historical drama film directed by Alfred Hitchcock about a couple in Australia who started out as lady and stable boy in Ireland, and who are now bound together by a horrible secret.
+Under Capricorn is a 1949 British period drama film directed by Alfred Hitchcock about a couple in Australia who started out as lady and stable boy in Ireland, and who are now bound together by a horrible secret.
 The film is based on the play by John Colton and Margaret Linden, which in turn is based on the novel Under Capricorn (1937) by Helen Simpson.
 The screenplay was written by James Bridie from an adaptation by Hume Cronyn.
-This was Hitchcock's second film in Technicolor, and like his preceding color film Rope (1948), it features 9- and 10-minute long takes.
+This was Hitchcock's second film in Technicolor, and like his preceding colour film Rope (1948), it features 9- and 10-minute long takes.

-The film is set in colonial Sydney, New South Wales, Australia during the early 19th century.
-Under Capricorn is one of several Hitchcock films that are not typical thrillers: instead it is a mystery involving a love triangle.
-Although the film is not exactly a murder mystery, it does feature a previous killing, a "wrong man" scenario, a sinister housekeeper, class conflict, and very high levels of emotional tension, both on the surface and underneath.
+The film is set in colonial Sydney, New South Wales, Australia, during the early 19th century.
+Under Capricorn is one of several Hitchcock films that are not typical thrillers: instead it is a murder mystery involving a love triangle, a previous killing, a "wrong man" scenario, a sinister housekeeper, class conflict, and very high levels of emotional tension, both on the surface and underneath.

-The title Under Capricorn refers to the Tropic of Capricorn, which bisects Australia.
-Capricornus is a constellation; Capricorn is an astrological sign associated with the goat.
+The title Under Capricorn refers to the Tropic of Capricorn, named after a constellation which bisects Australia, Capricornus, the source also of the astrological sign associated with the goat, Capricorn.

 Plot

 In 1831, Sydney is a frontier town, full of rough ex-convicts from the British Isles.
 The new Governor, Sir Richard, arrives with his charming and cheery but indolent second cousin, the Honourable Charles Adare.

 Charles, who is hoping to make his fortune, is befriended by gruff Samson Flusky, a prosperous businessman who was previously a transported convict, apparently a murderer.
-Sam says that, because he has bought the legal limit of land, he wants Charles to buy land and then sell it to him for a profit so that Sam can accumulate more frontier territory.
+Sam says that, because he has bought the legal limit of land, he wants Charles to buy land and sell it to him to get around that constraint.
 Though the Governor orders him not to go, Charles is invited to dinner at Sam's house.

 Charles discovers that he already knows Sam's wife, Lady Henrietta, an aristocrat who was a good friend of Charles's sister when they were all children in Ireland.
 Lady Henrietta is now an alcoholic who is socially shunned.

 Sam invites Charles to stay at his house, hoping it will cheer up his wife, who is on the verge of madness.
-The housekeeper, Milly, has completely taken over the running of the household, and is the one who secretly supplies Lady Henrietta with alcohol, hoping to destroy her and win Sam's affections.
+The housekeeper, Milly, has completely taken over running the household, and is the one who secretly supplies Lady Henrietta with alcohol, hoping to destroy her and win Sam's affections.

 Gradually, Charles restores Henrietta's self-confidence.
 They become closer and closer, and eventually they share a passionate kiss.
 But Henrietta explains that she and Sam are bound together most profoundly: when she was young, Sam was the handsome stable boy.
 Overcome with desire, they ran away and married at Gretna Green.